-A well-managed HM program can positively impact your hospital in many ways, including length of stay, case mix index, value-based purchasing bonuses, readmission penalties, patient satisfaction, and resource utilization.
+A well-managed HM program can positively impact your hospital in many ways, including the length of stay, case mix index, value-based purchasing bonuses, readmission penalties, patient satisfaction, and resource utilization.

 As a hospital CEO, the responsibility for maximizing the value of your HM program ultimately falls to you.

-In this post, we identify five strategies you can engage to increase your program's value and boost ROI through improved clinical quality, care efficiency, and patient experience.
+Here are five strategies you can engage to increase your program's value and boost ROI through improved clinical quality, care efficiency, and patient experience.